 Chronic injuries can impact your personal and professional life.
 Often, car wreck injuries can cause you to be unable to perform basic functions of life or need assistance to perform tasks you once performed independently.
 Pain and limitations can make your life completely different than what it was before!
 Further, if an injury prevents you from working or limits the type of work you can do, you can experience a diminished quality of life and future lost income.
 Also, an inability to provide for your spouse or children can cause emotional pain and make it difficult to enjoy the benefits of your marriage and your family.
 Losing a limb or suffering from a mobility impairment limits your quality of life, as it can result in you no longer being able to engage in activities you enjoyed before the accident.

 Juries can consider factors such as your age, the severity of your injuries, and how your injuries impact your daily life when awarding non-economic damages.
-Non-economic damages are generally uncapped in personal injury claims involving car accidents in North Carolina.
+Non-economic damages are generally uncapped in personal injury claims involving car wrecks in North Carolina.

 Forest City Car Accident Lawyer Near Me 828.286.3866